fmalmeida/bacannot/README.md

 The bacannot pipeline is currently undergoing a huge update (as in issue [#2](https://github.com/fmalmeida/bacannot/issues/2)).
 In this updating I am fixing a few problems that I have detected in the automatic reports conditionals (some of them were being incorrectely dealt with).
 Also, this update holds new processes such as Resfinder annotation, a shiny parser for the outputs, and the reestructuration of few contents.

-This update is set to be released in January.
+This update is set to be released in February (02/2021).
 If you come into an error please contact me so I can check if this error is already being handled in this update or not so I can tackle it in the same release.

 Cheers.